bkkuan/tp/docs/DeveloperGuide.md

 **MSS**

 1. Manager requests to get help.
-2. AddressBook prompts manager.
+2. TeamScape prompts manager.
 3. Manager input a prompt.
-4. AddressBook shows user guide.
+4. TeamScape shows user guide.
     Steps 3 and 4 are repeated until Manager requests to exit help mode.
 5. User requests to exit help mode.
-6. AddressBook exits help mode.
+6. TeamScape exits help mode.

     Use case ends.

 **Extensions**

 * 4a.
 Invalid input from user.
     * 4a1.
-AddressBook shows an error message.
+TeamScape shows an error message.

       Use case resumes at step 2.

 * *a.
 At any time, manager chooses to exit help mode
     * *a1.
-AddressBook exits help mode.
+TeamScape exits help mode.

       Use case ends.